 - Basic Flow: Enter the URL path of the Login in any browser and enter the information required and login to the application.

-- Options: What are the options available to come to the same login screen?
-For Example, after login to the application, clicking ‘Logout’ may bring the same screen or if the session timeout or session expired, the user may come to the login screen.
+- Options: What are the options that are available to come to the same login screen?
+For Example, after logging in to the application, clicking the ‘Logout’ may bring the same screen or if the session timeout or session expired, the user may come to the login screen.

-With all this information in hand, let us start writing the TCs for the login screen, in a format with the complete coverage and traceability and with detailed information.
-The logical sequence and numbering of identifying the ‘Test Case ID’ will be very useful for a quick identification execution history of test cases.
+With all this information in hand, let us write the TCs for the login screen, in a format with complete coverage, traceability, and detailed information.
+The logical sequence and numbering of identifying the ‘Test Case ID’ will be very useful for quick identification of the execution history of test cases.

 Test Case Document